custom image

 Raising a socially successful puppy also involves more than just having a dog that wants to greet and play with everyone.
 Puppies need to practice a variety of skills including the ability to ignore dogs, disengage from play, manage their arousal, play appropriately, and ideally, grow up finding their humans way more fun to play with than dogs!

-Dreamland Pet’s Pup Social is a special 45 minute social skills class designed just for dogs 10 weeks – 6 months of age.
-A maximum of 2-5 pups attend each class.
+Dreamland Pet’s Pup Social is a special 45 minute - 1 hour social skills class designed just for dogs 10 weeks – 12 months of age.
 Our flexible program offers open enrollment, meaning you can decide weekly whether to attend and only pay for the classes in which you participate.

 Puppies can attend the program as long as we have a suitable group, or until they either age out of the program or we determine the setting is no longer supporting the behaviours we want to develop.